Q-Bea/Q-Bea/README.md

 [CI Tool for Jeyll](https://github.com/Quantum158/Jekyll-PR-Preview): A Node application which listens to new PRs on a repository, hosts the new changes, and deploys them to a preview site.

+[Github Action Jekyll CI](https://github.com/epstechtheatre/Jekyll-Tester): A simplified tester for Jekyll that runs in Github Actions allowing repo owners to verify PRs will build when merged

 [Wiki for Technical Theatre](https://github.com/epstechtheatre/epstechtheatre.github.io): A learning repository for students entering the world of technical theatre.
 Created by me and populated by a volunteer group of students and alumnis.